 The first test of my new emphasis came with the linear algebra course.
 As an undergrad, that essentially means matrix manipulation.
 Together with my friend Yoshi, we decided we would forgo the adopted textbook and instead learn the material from Greub’s Linear Algebra book.
 This is a more abstract approach to linear algebra, one that better meshes with other areas of mathematics.
 For example, determinants are defined in terms of multilinear operators:

-Having read Alan Kay’s Microelectronics and the Personal Computer Yoshi and I spoke about an iPad-like device that would have all those algorithms from the journals implemented, read our handwritten formulas, and do all our math manipulations.
+Having read Alan Kay’s Microelectronics and the Personal Computer Yoshi and I spoke about a device (resembling what is today the iPad) that would have all those algorithms from the journals implemented, read our handwritten formulas, and do all our math manipulations.
 By our junior year we had found a copy of Reduce in one of the mainframes.
 We had read enough journal articles in symbolic manipulation to know that existing systems, like Reduce, would come short of our expectations: Rich’s integration algorithm was only partially implemented; there were only simple simplifications for special functions; and nothing on asymptotics, at the heart of many physics calculations.

 In 1989 I spent the summer at Los Alamos.
 One night after grousing about some endless renormalization group calculation I was doing, this other visitor showed me something better than Reduce.
 He told me a friend of his had written it.
 Brosl Hasslacher – we would later start IPS together – was showing me version 1.0 of Stephen Wolfram’s Mathematica.
 I was hooked.
 By 1993 the Lab had indulged me with a NeXTstation, which ran Mathematica and its notebook interface.
 I have used Mathematica almost daily since then.